Star Wars: Obi-Wan Kenobi

 - The first showdown between Vader and the diminished Obi-Wan lacks juice, but at least it feels like something with meaning behind it.
 But this is the story coasting on its larger scope from what has come before.

 - The whole showdown at Jabiim between Reva and Obi-Wan is really tediously executed and contrived.
-While Reva is trying to break down the door, Leia is up in the ductwork trying to rewire the ship bay door so it can open and the rebel ship can escape.
+While Reva is trying to break down the door, Leia is up in the ductwork trying to rewire the hangar bay door so it can open and the rebel ship can escape.
 She's up there a ridiculously long time while half the episode plays out; the editors should've figured out how to make this less silly and static.
 Then, only after Leia has opened the door and the stormtroopers come in blasting, do the rebels think to board the escape ship.
 WTF?
 Sure, let's just stand around waiting rather than getting ready to leave!

 - The Grand Inquisitor, whom Reva appeared to have killed at the end of the second episode, turns up not dead in a twist that mostly just had me scratching my head as to why this was even a character we needed to bring back into the story.
 (Does he have plot armor because he's in one of the animated shows?)